vpp-dev/vpp-release-notes/README.md

 @page release_notes_2106 Release notes for VPP 21.06

-More than 343 commits since the previous release, including 153 fixes.
+More than 344 commits since the previous release, including 154 fixes.

 ## Release Highlights

-These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Sun Feb 28 01:59:38 UTC 2021.
+These are the *DRAFT* release notes for the upcoming VPP 21.06 release, generated as on Mon Mar  1 02:01:08 UTC 2021.

 HIGHLIGHTS-PLACEHOLDER